 Studying this area prepares you for work in:

-You may also find careers in areas not directly focused on women’s issues such as journalism, politics, science and teaching.
+You may also find careers in areas not directly focused on women’s and gender issues such as journalism, politics, science and teaching.

-These historical and theoretical perspectives are supported by research conducted by more than 30 affiliated faculty members who regularly teach women’s studies courses.
+These historical and theoretical perspectives are supported by research conducted by more than 30 affiliated faculty members who regularly teach women’s and gender studies courses.

-In addition to necessary course work, you can gain insight about women’s studies by attending public forums and discussions sponsored by the program.
+In addition to necessary course work, you can gain insight about women’s and gender studies by attending public forums and discussions sponsored by the program.
 We also offer you:

-Several scholarships related to women’s and gender studies are available to help you pursue your education.
+Several scholarships related to women’s and gender studies are available to help you pursue your degree.

-You can also meet other students interested in women’s and gender studies through our student chapter of the Iota Iota Iota national honor society.
+You can also meet others interested in women’s and gender studies through our student chapter of the Iota Iota Iota national honor society.

-You’ll need to complete 18 semester hours, including 9 advanced semester hours.
+You’ll need to complete 18 credit hours, including 9 advanced credit hours, to satisfy requirements for the minor.
 More than 60 gender-related courses are offered through a wide range of departments, including anthropology, communication studies, economics, English, history and sociology.